benvanderberg/firefly-services-cli/README.md

 - Multiple variations and style references
 - Customizable image dimensions and content classes
 - Token-based output filenames with automatic directory creation
+- **Rate-limited parallel image generation:** Generate multiple image variations in parallel, with automatic throttling to respect the `THROTTLE_LIMIT_FIREFLY` environment variable (default: 5 calls per 60 seconds).
+- **Configurable throttle limit:** Set the maximum number of API calls per minute using the `THROTTLE_LIMIT_FIREFLY` variable in your `.env` file.

 ### Text-to-Speech
 - Convert text to speech using various voices